Fairy Tales and Myths Ecotherapy Group

 How is the course structured and when does it start?

-During the first week, the first three stories and exercises are unlocked.
+During the first week, the first story and exercise is unlocked.
 You can do your exercises on any days of the week that suit you.
-There are six units in this course, spread over six weeks.
-You will receive email access to each unit weekly.
-The course content ends after Unit Six when you are assigned your final exercises.
-We will then have an online group event together on 16th July 2022 when all of the Units are finished.
-There are 16 exercises in total.
+There are 14 activities in this course, spread over 14 weeks (so one per week).
+You will receive email access to one exercises weekly.
+The course content ends when you are assigned your final exercise in week 14.
+We will then have an online group event together when all of the Units are finished (as well as a gathering half way through the course).

 How exactly are the stories presented, and how are they linked to the exercises?